-This whole drama was noticed by ice cube.
-Cube tried to enlight his crew but they thought he wanted to go against all odds, forcing cube to abandon his friends.
+This whole drama was noticed by Ice Cube.
+Cube tried to enlight his colleagues, but they thought it was a negative mentality.
+This forced Cube to abandon his friends.

 Ice Cube left N.W.A to rap solo.
 The group fired shots to Ice Cube in their songs .
 'No Vaseline' was Cube's response.

 Target - J.Cole, Asap Rocky, Drake, Pusha t, Meek Mill, Mac Miller, Jay Electronica, Wale, Big Sean, Big K.R.I.T., Tyler The Creator.